Home > Portraits

 The Isle of Wight History Centre has conjectured that the wax seal on an assignment of a mortgage between the town of Newport and Robert Hooke, signed and sealed on 2nd February 1684/85, which is held by the County Record Office, represents Hooke himself.

-Professor Lawrence Griffing of Texas A&M University has recently made the case for Portrait of a mathematician by Mary Beale (1633-99) being the missing portrait of Hooke.
+Professor Lawrence Griffing of Texas A&M University has made the case for Portrait of a mathematician by Mary Beale (1633-99) being the missing portrait of Hooke.
 Beale was known to Hooke. :

 The painting was sold by Sotheby's in June 2006, but the identity of the buyer has not been made public.